Ministry of Local Government and Rural Development (Ghana)

 The Ministry of Local Government, Chieftaincy and Religious Affairs is the Government of Ghana Ministry responsible for the promotion of government policies and projects in Ghana.
 The ministry also promotes governance and balanced rural based development.

-The Ministry

 The Ministry is headed by the Minister of state appointed by the President of Ghana.
 The current Head of the ministry is Ahmed Ibrahim who assumed the position in January 2025.

+History

+The Ministry of Local Government and Rural Development (MLGRD) has its administrative origins in the colonial period, starting with the introduction of Indirect Rule in 1878.
+At the time, British colonial officials relied on existing traditional systems by designating local chiefs as National Authorities to manage basic judicial duties and collect local revenue.
+The shift toward elected local governance began with the Local Government Ordinance of 1951, which established the first legal framework for autonomous, community based local administrative structures in Ghana.